 This beginner ukulele bundle comes with a mahogany ukulele, a carrying bag, a tuner, spare set of strings, an ukulele strap, a cleaning cloth, and 2 picks.

 You’ll also get a free online ukulele tutorial that will teach you how to play the ukulele in 30 minutes.
+Check out the latest prices and more details.

 Buy this Aklot Mahogany Concert Ukulele on AmazonBUY ON AMAZON